 Product registration is strongly recommended, and allows Toshiba to send you periodic updates, announcements, and special offers applicable to your product.
 Product registration can be completed by either visiting the Toshiba Web site at register.toshiba.com, or by clicking the Start button and, in the Search field, type Registration.
-In the list that appears above, click on your selection.
 Failure to complete Product Registration will not diminish Customer rights under the Toshiba standard limited Warranty.